novustch/Meme-AI-Agent/README.md

 # Overview

-An open-source toolkit for connecting AI agents to Solana protocols.
+An JLB AI Agent for connecting AI agents to Solana protocols.
 Now, any agent, using any model can autonomously perform 15+ Solana actions:

 1. **Blockchain Agent Chat Terminal**
    - Real-time Streaming Implementation